openlgtv/epk2extract/README.md

 ## To to get IDC from SYM run:

     ./epk2extract xxxxxxxx.sym

+## To to decode part.pak or mtdi.pak do:

+    ./epk2extract part.pak

 ## Known issues:
 Sometimes Uncramfs segfaults or Unsquashfs does "Read on filesystem failed because Bad file descriptor".